 Explanation:

-A. Decrease and later increase: Incorrect, as the magnitude does not increase.
+A. Decrease then increase: Resultant does not increase.

 15. A heated gas expands raising a piston.
 Which of the following statements describes the energy transformation?
 Energy is transferred